Education Programs at the Museum

 Tours are offered from 11:00 a.m.–3:00 p.m.
 Thursday-Sunday and are subject to availability.
 All groups over 7 people (including chaperone) must schedule a visit. $3 per person.
 Self-guided tours are limited to 15 participants at one time in the Museum.

-Monthly workshops led by museum educators or artists are offered for adults.
-Prices vary depending on the artists and the materials.
+Monthly workshops led by the Museum’s Education staff or guest artists explore various mediums and techniques.
+Prices vary depending on the artist and materials.

-The Long Beach Museum of Art provides space for local artists to create their work while interacting with Museum visitors over a period of several months in the Ralston Family Learning Center at the Museum.
-The Museum schedules two to four residencies per year.
+The Long Beach Museum of Art provides space for local artists to create their work while interacting with Museum visitors in the Ralston Family Learning Center, lower level of the Hartman Pavilion Gallery.
 This is part of a long tradition at the Museum to bring contemporary artists and the public into closer communication.
 Past residencies have included poets, painters, video artists, and more recently installation-based artists.
-Whenever feasible, the residency is also aligned with current exhibitions and/or with artists whose works are represented in the Museum’s permanent collection.
-The artist-in-residence works on site days when the Museum is open to the public, school children and families.
+Whenever feasible, the residency is also aligned with current exhibitions and/or with artists whose works are represented in the Museum’s Permanent Collection.

 Upcoming Artist Residencies